Today, we discuss one essential element under a social psychological approach : The GROUP

 These authors describe 4 conditions in which the leadership would be optimal:

-- The leader is the one who best corresponds to the prototype of the group : the closer he is to the identity of the group, the more he will be considered “one of ours” and the more he will have influence and become the one to follow .
+- The leader is the one who best corresponds to the prototype of the group : the closer he is to the identity of the unit, the more he will be considered “one of ours” and the more he will have influence and become the one to follow.

-- The leader is the one who maintains the identity of the group : he is there to remind the members of the group who they are, why they belong to it, and to propose the ideas and actions that revive the identity of the group.
+- The leader is the one who maintains the identity of the group : he is there to remind the members who they are, why they belong to it, and to propose the ideas and actions that revive the identity of the group.

-- The leader is the one who is the group’s spokesperson to the social world : he is the one who will translate the aspirations of the group into the world and convince the world of their social strength.
+- The leader is the one who is the group’s spokesperson to the social world : he is the one who will translate the aspirations into the world and convince the world of their social strength.

 This is one of the ways in which we can understand the group.
 In other areas this notion can be defined in different ways.
-The social and technological environment is one of the factors that influences the formation and functioning of the group.
+The social and technological environment is one of the factors that influences the formation and functioning of a unit.
 Over time, this notion has evolved and is being transformed.
-Do not hesitate to comment, discuss about what you think of this group approach, in commentary section, just below.

 (1) Lewin, K. (1947).
 Group decision and social change.
 In E. Swanson, T.M., & E.L.
 Hartley (Eds.), Readings in social psychology (pp. 197-211).
 New York : Holt.